 WebStorm makes it easier to debug Node.js apps.
 You can put breakpoints right in your source code (no more

 You can do many things that will help you explore the code and understand where the bug is.
-In the debugging tool window, you can see the call stack and the variables in their current state, evaluate expressions in the editor, and step through the code.
+In the debugging tool window, you can see the call stack and the variables in their current state, evaluate expressions in the editor, and step through the code – read more about that in the How to debug with WebStorm blog post.
 And you can start debugging your app very quickly.
 Here’s how.

 We’ll use a simple Express app as an example.

 We need to do two things: first create a new Node.js run/debug configuration that will start the app, and then put a breakpoint.